 A large tree, growing to a height of 45 to 50 m, forming a lignotuber.

-Found on the slopes and edges on the eastern side of the Northern and Central Tablelands in New South Wales, between Dorrigo and Scone in the north to Bundanoon and Milton in the south.
+It is naturally found on the slopes and edges on the eastern side of the Northern and Central Tablelands in New South Wales, between Dorrigo and Scone in the north to Bundanoon and Milton in the south.
 There is also a disjunct population near Cunninghams Gap in south-eastern Queensland.
 It has a distribution of two disjunct clusters in NSW.
-Common around localities such as Mittagong / Bowral.
+Common around localities such as Mittagong / Bowral and Kangaroo Valley.
 Usually found on shale and basalt soils, occasionally on sandstone.

 Bark is rough (box-type), greyish brown, finely tessellated / fibrous or flaky bark on the trunk and branches.
 Upper branches bare.

 Adult leaves are the same shade of glossy green on both sides, lance-shaped to curved, to 190 mm long and to 22 mm wide, tapering to a petiole up to 25 mm long.
-The leaf margins can have a distinctive stepped-pattern which aids identification.
+The leaf margins often have a distinctive stepped-pattern which aids identification enormously.

-A potentially very large tree and some grandiose specimens can be found in places such as the Southern Highlands of NSW where they can grow to at least 45 m tall.
+A potentially very large tree and some grandiose specimens can be found in places such as the Southern Highlands of NSW where they can grow to at least 45 m tall (This Editor’s photo is from a farm in the Bowral-Mittagong area).

 The leaves have a unique appearance with their stepped margins.
 Would make a nice specimen tree.